rodrigorodrigues/microservices-design-patterns/README.md

 ### Run using Docker Compose

-You can run everything using docker-compose on `docker folder` just run the following command.
+You can run everything using docker-compose on `docker folder` just run the following commands:

 ```
+docker-compose up service-discovery gateway config-management monitoring

+In another console
 docker-compose up
 ```